bdleasure/impossibleagent/memory-bank/activeContext.md

 ## Recent Changes

+### Enhanced Chat Interface Implementation with LibreChat/ChatGPT Styling

+The Enhanced Chat Interface has been updated with LibreChat/ChatGPT-inspired styling as of May 10, 2025, providing a modern, clean aesthetic that aligns with industry standards while maintaining our unique memory integration features:

+1. **Comprehensive CSS Styling**:
+   - Implemented CSS variables for theming with light and dark mode support
+   - Created consistent design language across all components
+   - Added responsive design for all device sizes
+   - Implemented animations for typing indicators and message transitions
+   - Enhanced visual hierarchy with proper spacing and typography

+2. **Component Enhancements**:
+   - **MessageBubble**: Updated with distinct user/assistant styling and avatar integration
+   - **TypingIndicator**: Added animated dots with assistant avatar for a more engaging experience
+   - **ChatInput**: Redesigned with rounded borders, shadow effects, and improved button placement
+   - **EnhancedChatInterface**: Updated with full-height layout and improved header

+3. **Memory Integration Preservation**:
+   - Maintained memory indicators with improved visual styling
+   - Enhanced message importance marking with better visual feedback
+   - Improved feedback mechanisms (like/dislike) with more intuitive styling

+4. **App Layout Improvements**:
+   - Added modern header with settings button
+   - Implemented full-height layout for optimal space utilization
+   - Fixed import paths for proper component loading
+   - Ensured cross-browser compatibility and responsive behavior

+5. **Implementation Details**:
+   - Used CSS variables for consistent theming across components
+   - Implemented proper responsive design with media queries
+   - Added animations for improved user experience
+   - Ensured accessibility with proper contrast and focus states
+   - Maintained memory integration features while improving visual design

 ### SQL Query Fix in Memory System

 The SQL query implementation in the MemoryManager.ts file has been fixed as of May 9, 2025, resolving a critical issue that was causing "near '?': syntax error at offset 0" errors: